datacarpentry/genomics-r-intro/setup.md

 # Overview

 This workshop is designed to be run using RStudio Server on pre-imaged Amazon Web Services (AWS) instances.
 All of the software and data used in the workshop are hosted on an Amazon Machine Image (AMI).
-Please follow the instructions below to prepare your computer for the workshop:
+Please follow the instructions below to prepare your computer for the workshop, instructors - see  **Instructor tips** below.

 - Option A (AWS)